docsforadobe/after-effects-scripting-guide/docs/shape.rst

 **Description**

-An array containing each feather point’s tension amount, from 0 (0% tension) to 1 (100% tension).
+An array containing each feather point's tension amount, from 0 (0% tension) to 1 (100% tension).

 .. note::
    Values are stored in the array in the order that feather points are created.